Haantjes Algebras of Classical Integrable Systems: Haantjes algebras of operators

-The integrability of a dynamical system defined over a manifold $M$ essentially amounts to find privileged coordinate webs in which the equations of motion decouple.
-The natural frames of such webs, being obviously integrable, can be characterized in a \textit{tensorial manner} as eigen-distributions of a suitable class of $(1,1)$ tensor fields, i.e. the ones with vanishing Nijenhuis or Haantjes tensor.
+Given a dynamical system defined over a finite--dimensional manifold $M$, a fundamental issue is to find suitable sets of coordinates which allow us to decouple the equations of motion.
+The natural frames of such coordinates, being obviously integrable, can be characterized in a \textit{tensorial} manner as eigendistributions of a suitable class of $(1,1)$ tensor fields, i.e. the ones with a vanishing Nijenhuis or Haantjes tensor.
 In this section, we review some basic algebraic results concerning the theory of such tensors.
-For a more complete treatment, see the original papers \cite{Haa,Nij} and the related ones \cite{Nij2,FN}.
+For a more complete treatment, see the original papers \cite{Haa,Nij}, the related ones \cite{Nij2,FN} and the recent review \cite{K17}.